 |Fact title||Fact data|

-Karen’s been part of the Strictly family for a whopping seven years, but despite her long run on the show, she's still never lifted that Glitterball trophy.
-Paired with Casualty star Charles Venn for 2018, she's surely hoping it's her year to take the win!
+Our longest serving female pro Karen’s been part of the Strictly family for a whopping eight years, but despite her long run on the show, she's still never lifted that Glitterball trophy.

 The Paso allows you to be a strong powerful woman, while the Rumba expresses femininity.Karen Clifton